newt-afk/MusicDatabase_Project/README.md

 ## TODO
 1. implement music using javafx media and mediaplayer
 2. allow creation of playlists and albums in ui
-3. implement shuffle
-4. implement letting others see your playlists, albums, able to download your music
-5. allow setting volume
+3. allow setting volume
-6. implement logging and graceful failing
+4. implement logging and graceful failing
-7. in UI, able to toggle music between linked and non-linked
+5. in UI, able to toggle music between linked and non-linked
-8. send all potential errors to logger
+6. send all potential errors to logger

 ## maybe?
 1. make user able to set music directory, with default directory if not set
+2. send files over internet

 ## files (not implemented)
 * player setting file